How we calculated every number.

 Formula — hidden cost (the "context-switching tax")

 count_selected × team_size × 2 hrs/week × $50/hr ÷ 4.33 (divisor converts weekly to monthly).
 2 hrs/week per person per tool is conservative — multiple productivity studies put it higher when tools don't talk to each other.
+The $50/hr blended rate is conservative for North America/EU mid-market agencies; generous for SEA/India.

 "In one platform" indicator